AeroLeads people directory · profile

 I am a passionate wildlife conservationist with expertise in wildlife reproduction and ecology.
 I also have a background in Veterinary Epidemiology and One Health.
 Are you a prospective honours or masters student interested in wildlife research?
 Or just keen to volunteer?I have three core themes of research:1) Short-beaked echidna and platypus ecology & physiology2) Trends in wildlife hospital admissions and outcomes3) Management of pet cats through desexing, and exploring the interaction between cats, wildlife and land use.
 Projects available:1.
 Platypus Behaviour Research Project2.
 Echidna Seasonal Activity Research Project3.
 Mapping Echidna Distribution Using Citizen Science4.

-Dr Kate Dutton-Regester's Current Company Details
+Dr Kate Dutton-Regester's current company

 Australian Pet Welfare Foundation